 FACT: Stem cell therapy is not FDA approved.
 These procedures, just like a skin graft, is not FDA approved.
 The regenerative cells we use come from a tissue bank which is overseen by the American Association of Tissue Banks.

 So that lets you know the cells are really highly monitored, and the FDA is getting really more involved in this, that is they’re going to the manufacturers.
 They’re going to the places that take the cells from the umbilical cord, manufacture them and send them to our offices to use.
 They’re really monitoring that process.
 So the FDA is really standardizing that, making sure all the safety qualifications are up where they need to be.

 And that’s why we’ve vetted labs to make sure that we use the best labs.
 The ones that are actually working with the FDA to make sure that they have the highest manufacturing standards possible, so you get the best cells.
 You get the accurate number of cells.
 And that it’s the safest cell that you can get as well.

 Just to be clear again, the American Association of Tissue Banks, or the AATB, they set up guidelines for these labs that they need to follow.
 If they don’t have these safe rooms and clean rooms and different things that are necessary to do, they’d never be able to do this.
 It’s just like any other tissue donation process.

 So think about someone who donates a kidney or a liver, those types of things.
 It’s going to go through a lot of screening.
 That person, first of all, their history.
 They’re gonna screen the tissue itself.
 They’re gonna make sure there are no diseases, to make sure it’s pure so they can use it.

-Where the FDA’s focus on right now, it’s actually called the FDA INTERACT program to help and make sure they standardize the manufacturing process so that you do get the best cells, the safest and most effective cells available on the market.
+Where the FDA’s focus is right now, it’s actually called the FDA INTERACT program to help and make sure they standardize the manufacturing process so that you do get the best cells, the safest and most effective cells available on the market.